 - a.
 Because it is of mutual benefit to the EMPLOYER and the UNION, recognized UNION representatives will be excused, without charge to leave and subject to operational requirements, to attend UNION sponsored training within the scope of the labor relations statute. - b.
 Requests for official time must be submitted to the Commissary Officer, or designee in writing (see Appendix A) with as much advance notice as possible, but at a minimum of 15 days in advance of the scheduled training.
 Requests must state the name(s) of the representative(s), the date, time, location and the detailed agenda (topics and times).
 The Commissary Officer or designee will respond to the request within five (5) calendar days, in writing (see Appendix A).
 If the request is denied, the Commissary Officer or designee will explain the reason for denial.
 If the employee requests a schedule change to attend the training, such request will be granted unless that would significantly impact operations. - c.
 Official time for initial training of a new UNION representative will be granted for up to 24 hours.
-Official time for other UNION sponsored training for UNION representative(s) will be granted for up to 120 hours per store for the first and third year of the MLA, and 130 hours for the second year after.
-If the MLA rolls over after the 3rd year, the numbers of hours per year after that for training will not exceed 120 hours per year from the effective date of the MLA.
-Hours will not be carried over from year to year and may not exceed the 130 hour cap for the second year or the 120 hour cap for each succeeding year.
+Official time for other UNION sponsored training for UNION representative(s) will be granted for up to 120 hours per store per year.
+Hours will not be carried over from year to year and may not exceed the 120 hour cap for each succeeding year.
 For training outside the commuting area, travel time may be during non-duty time or will be counted against the official time authorized for training.
+It is understood by the PARTIES, Union representatives can only be granted Official time for training by their Commissary Officer, or designee up to the 120 hours per year limit regardless of how many stores may be represented by the Local.